Big News About The Status of Deandre Ayton Before The Suns Play The Grizzlies

 Wojnarowski noted that Ayton is now the third player on the Suns in health and safety protocols (so is their head coach Monty Williams), and his tweet can be seen embedded below.

-As for the Grizzlies, they come into the game with a 20-14 record.
+As for the Grizzlies, they come into the game with a 20-14 record in 34 games.

 Related stories on NBA basketball